2018's 37th Annual American Music Festival

 DO YOU SERVE FOOD?
 Yes, we will be serving classic American BBQ plus some regional favorites.
 PLEASE NOTE: DURING THE FESTIVAL NO OUTSIDE FOOD OR DRINKS WILL BE ALLOWED.

 CAN I USE A CREDIT CARD?
-Credit cards may be used to run a tab at the bar or to buy FitzGerald's merchandise, but THE ENTRANCE FEE MUST BE PAID IN CASH if you have not bought an advance ticket.
+Credit cards may be used to run a tab at the bar, but THE ENTRANCE FEE MUST BE PAID IN CASH if you have not bought an advance ticket.
+FitzGerald's/Festival merchandise must also be purchased with cash.
 We provide ATMs near the front door.

 WILL THERE BE A PLACE TO SIT?
 Our festival tents provide seating, but it is first-come-first-served, so get here early!
 We do not allow customers to bring in their own seating.